 Please see Information Release IT 2018-01 entitled “Residency Guidelines - Tax Imposed on Resident and Nonresident Individuals for Taxable Years 2018 And Forward” as well as the “General Information for the Ohio IT 1040” section of the individual income tax instructions.
+Additional information can be found on the Department's Ohio Residency page.

 A taxpayer’s residency status is specific to the individual.
 In a given tax year, each taxpayer is a resident, a nonresident, or a part-year resident of Ohio.